chrisnoonan98675/site/xl-deploy/concept/provisioning-and-ci-templates.markdown

 - Provisioning
 tags:
 - provisioning
-- provisioning package
 - template
 - cloud
 since:
 - XL Deploy 5.5.0
+weight: 153
 ---

 A [*provisioning package*](/xl-deploy/how-to/create-a-provisioning-package.html) can contain *templates*, which are used to create new configuration items (CIs) in the XL Deploy repository after provisioning is performed.
 Templates are needed to register the changes in your infrastructure that result from provisioning in XL Deploy.

 ## Creating template CIs

-Templates are CIs that you create in the Repository or using the [command-line interface (CLI)](/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.html#step-3-create-a-provision).
+Templates are CIs that you create in the Repository or using the command-line interface (CLI).
 A template's type is the same as the type of CI it represents, with a `template.` prefix.
 For example, the template type that will create an `overthere.SshHost` CI is called `template.overthere.SshHost`.

 Template properties are inherited from the original CI type, but simple property kinds are mapped to the `STRING` kind.
-This allows you to specify [placeholders](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html) in template properties.
+This allows you to specify [placeholders](/xl-deploy/how-to/using-placeholders-with-provisioning.html) in template properties.
 XL Deploy resolves the placeholders when it instantiates a CI based on the template.

 ## Resolving templates

-For XL Deploy to resolve a template and create a CI based on it, you must assign the template as a *bound template* on a provisioning package (`upm.ProvisioningPackage`) *or* on a provisionable (such as `aws.ec2.InstanceSpec`).
+For XL Deploy to resolve a template and create a CI based on it, you must assign the template as a *bound template* on either:

+* A provisioning package (`upm.ProvisioningPackage` in XL Deploy 5.5.x and `udm.DeploymentPackage` in 6.0.0 and later), or
+* A provisionable (such as `aws.ec2.InstanceSpec`)

 An important difference is that you cannot use [*contextual placeholders*](/xl-deploy/how-to/use-provisioning-outputs.html) in the properties of a template that is assigned to a provisioning package.

-If you specify a template as a *host template* on a provider (`upm.Provider`) CI, XL Deploy will resolve the template but will not create a CI based on it.
+If you specify a template as a *host template* on a provider CI (such as `aws.ec2.Cloud`), XL Deploy will resolve the template but will not create a CI based on it.
 You can use contextual placeholders for this.

 **Note:** Like other CIs, you can create a hierarchy of templates that have a parent-child relationship.
-In this case, only specify the root (parent) of the hierarchy as a bound template.
+In this case, you should only specify the root (parent) of the hierarchy as a bound template.
 XL Deploy will automatically create CIs based on all of the templates in the hierarchy.

 ## Generated CI names